pendevx/Hotel-Booking-System/README.md

-# Online-Shopping-System
+# Hotel Booking System
-- COMP603 Online Shopping App (Java)
-- With an inventory system for stock.
+- With an booking system for rooms.